 - List of potential conditions that may be required to ensure the delivery of high quality services to clients

 - Appellate standards checklist

 - a mentor from LAO’s second chair program for private bar lawyers working on LAO- funded cases

 - an LAO-approved in-firm mentor, who works at the same firm as the applicant, in which case the mentor does not receive financial compensation for mentoring

 A practice manual for refugee lawyers representing claimants before the Refugee Protection Division.

 - Refugee case law toolkit: A starting place for practitioners

 LAO has developed introductory refugee law training modules to help LAO staff, clinics, and private practitioners enhance the quality of service they provide to refugee claimants.
-The Law Society of Upper Canada recognizes completion of these modules for Continuing Professional Development hours.
+The Law Society of Ontario recognizes completion of these modules for Continuing Professional Development hours.

-LAO panel members can access these training materials through LAO LAW.
+LAO service providers can access these training materials through LAO LAW.
 Please log in, go to the menu, and choose “Learning Opportunities.”

 There are training seminars on DVD for a nominal cost, also available through LAO LAW.